pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 If the stack-reference-name truly is dynamic and cannot be known ahead of time to supply directly into the app, then this approach will not work, and the only way to workaround the issue is to follow the steps in [Use getOutput/requireOutput](#use-getoutput).

-### Cannot connect to the Pulumi Service

-If your network blocks external traffic and you're using the Pulumi Service to manage your state, your security team may need the following details to allow the Pulumi CLI to connect to the Service:

-- The URL that the Pulumi CLI uses to connect to the Service is `https://api.pulumi.com`.
-(It does not use `https://app.pulumi.com`, so if you want to view the console from a web browser, you'll need enable that as well.)
-- All access goes over HTTPS via port 443.

 ## Recovering from an Interrupted Update {#interrupted-update-recovery}